milan-miscevic/php8-playground/README.md

 # php8-playground

+*Note: Archived after the release of PHP 8.*

-A playground for the features in the upcoming PHP 8.
+This repository provides a playground for the features in the upcoming PHP 8.